oblique-bit/oblique/README.md

 ### Only using parts of ObliqueReactive

-Since version 1.3.2 you can import only parts of ObliqueReactive, if you only want to use specific functionality.
+Since version 1.3.2 you can selectively import ObliqueReactive modules, if you only want to use specific functionality.

-There are following modules available:
+The following modules are available:

 - **ORDatepickerModule**
 - **ORErrorMessageModule**